slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Winning is not the end of the road; it’s just a stop along the way.

 > *'Win through your actions, never through argument.'
-'Make your accomplishments seem effortless.' -- Robert Greene (9th and 30th law of power)*
+'Make your accomplishments seem effortless.' -- Robert Greene (9th and 30th laws of power)*

 > *'You only find out who is swimming naked when the tide goes out.' -- Warren Buffett*